borgbackup/borg/docs/installation.rst

     virtualenv --python=python3 borg-env
     source borg-env/bin/activate

+    # might be required if your tools are outdated
+    pip install -U pip setuptools wheel
     # install Borg + Python dependencies into virtualenv
     pip install borgbackup
     # or alternatively (if you want FUSE support):